 But God means different things to different people and that can cause confusion or even worse the illusion of separation between one another.

 The “them versus us” mentality is so indoctrinated in cultural conditioning that it’s easy to buy into this delusion of division.
-Turn on the television.
-Read the newspaper.
-It’s abundantly clear that there is a dire disconnect in society on a variety of levels.

 The promotion of division could be discouraging when one has the inner realization of the unity of the energy of love while living in a prison environment amongst a majority that doesn’t.
 But this awareness produces a poise that keeps me motivated to share my spiritual experience through the conversations I have and the books that I write.